• School Hill, Lindale,

 Writing

 At Lindale CE Primary School, our aim is for all children to see themselves as writers, understand the process that writers go through and enjoy writing.
+Children develop their understanding of a range of genres and styles including fiction, non-fiction, poetry and plays.
+We ensure that rich texts are at the heart of our English curriculum to inspire writing.

-We teach reading and writing closely linked together using the Read Write Inc. programme.
-This provides a structured way of working using a unique layered approach to build children’s comprehension and writing, teaching grammar in context, and by engaging children and developing their vocabulary through using drama and discussion.
+In Reception and KS1 we teach reading and writing closely linked together using the Read Write Inc. programme.
+This provides a structured way of working using a unique layered approach to build children’s comprehension and writing, teaching grammar in context and developing their vocabulary.
+In addition, we use units from Jane Considine’s ‘The Write Stuff’ and CLPE’s Power of Reading.
+This puts high-quality texts at the centre of the curriculum and means the children get the most out of a text by becoming immersed in a range of activities focused on it.

 Follow this link for our year group expectations for reading and writing.